 Measuring The Belt

-A belt will be marked with a type code, length and part number.
+A belt will be marked with a type code, length, and part number.
 Belts are usually measured by their inside length (Li) or outside length (La).
 If you can find this info on the side of your old belt, great!, but usually it’s worn away.

-Some mowers like Husqvarna place a sticker in side the hood with a list of helpful part numbers like belts, filters, plugs etc.
+Some mowers like Husqvarna place a sticker inside the hood with a list of helpful part numbers like belts, filters, plugs, etc.

-What Belt Width? – The width and depth of a belt is also very important.
+What Belt Width? – The width and depth of a belt are also very important.
 A new V belt should fit snugly into a v pulley, the belt should sit just proud of the pulley shoulder.
 A belt that sits further down into the pulley, is worn out.

 What Belt Length? – If your belt was shredded, then you’ll need your make and model number to order the correct belt.
 An easy way to measure an old belt – use a string to follow the outside of the belt, now measure the string.